aantron/ocaml.org/data/planet/ambassadortothecomputers/updated-backtrace-patch.md

 source:
 ---

-<p>I&rsquo;ve updated my <a href="http://skydeck.com/blog/programming/stack-traces-in-ocaml">backtrace</a> <a href="http://skydeck.com/blog/programming/more-stack-traces-in-ocaml">patch</a> to work with OCaml 3.11.x as well as 3.10.x.
+<p>I’ve updated my <a href="http://skydeck.com/blog/programming/stack-traces-in-ocaml">backtrace</a> <a href="http://skydeck.com/blog/programming/more-stack-traces-in-ocaml">patch</a> to work with OCaml 3.11.x as well as 3.10.x.
 The patch provides</p>

 <ul>
 <li>